eleven/ad-builder/README.md

 Running the command:

-    $ rake new["my-banners","general alt","300x250 160x600"]
+    $ rake new["my-ads","general alt","300x250 160x600"]

-Will scaffold a new project named `my-banners` with the types `general` and `alt` in the sizes of `300x250` and `160x600`.
+Will scaffold a new project named `my-ads` with the types `general` and `alt` in the sizes of `300x250` and `160x600`.
 It will create a working project with a manifest, CSS and JS files and templates that include helpers and variables to give you an example of how a project is structured.

-If you run `rake new` with only the project name, then _no_ banner templates, css and etc will be created.
+If you run `rake new` with only the project name, then _no_ ad templates, css and etc will be created.
 Just the bare-minimum folder structure and a `manifest.yml` file.

 ### rake export[*projects,*types,*sizes,include_index]

-Exports banners into the `dist/` folder.
-Each banner will be placed into a directory following this pattern: `dist/PROJECT/TYPE/SIZE/'.
-Each banner's assets will be placed into the banner directory.
+Exports ads into the `dist/` folder.
+Each ad will be placed into a directory following this pattern: `dist/PROJECT/TYPE/SIZE/'.
+Each ad's assets will be placed into the ad directory.
 The images will have their prefixes removed and CSS and JS files will be concatenated and minified.

 Arguments:

-* `projects` - (optional) A space-delimited string of project names to export banners for (e.g. "my-banners clientA clientB"). **Default:** all projects.
+* `projects` - (optional) A space-delimited string of project names to export ads for (e.g. "my-ads clientA clientB"). **Default:** all projects.
 * `types` - (optional) A space-delimited string of types to export (e.g. "typeA typeB typeC"). **Default:** all of a projects' types.
 * `sizes` - (optional) A space-delimited string of sizes to export (e.g. "160x600 300x250"). **Default:** all of a project's sizes.

-If no arguments are passed, this task will export _all_ projects' banners by default.
+If no arguments are passed, this task will export _all_ projects' ads by default.

 #### Example